syarramsetty-skyhook/Skyhook/README.md

 The *getLocation()* method takes one required parameter: a callback function.
 The method triggers a WiFi scan on the device then sends the results to Skyhook.
 Skyhook returns the device’s location and passes the results to the callback.

 The callback takes two required parameters: *err* and *result*.
 If no errors were encountered, *err* will be null and *result* will contain a table with the keys *latitude*, *longitude* and *accuracy*.
-If an error occured during the request, *err* will contain the error information and *result* will be `null` or the raw response from Skyhook.
+If an error occurred during the request, *err* will contain the error information and *result* will be `null` or the raw response from Skyhook.

 ```squirrel
 skyhookAgent.getLocation(function(err, result) {